andreab1997/andreab1997.github.io/_pages/about.md

 ---
-title: "My personal site!"
+title: "Welcome to my personal site!"
 excerpt: "About me"
 author_profile: true
 redirect_from: /about/
 permalink: /
 ---

-"That's my website!"
+This is a simple (under-construction) set of pages speaking about me, my interests, my job and my life in general.
+On the top menu you can find my publications, my talks, my teaching activity and my CV.
+Have fun!